Sarepta Therapeutics

 Venture Round in 2018

-Lacerta Therapeutics is a clinical-stage gene therapy company based in Alachua, Florida, focused on developing treatments for central nervous system and lysosomal storage diseases.
-Established in 2017, the company utilizes a range of proprietary adeno-associated virus (AAV) vector technologies to advance its clinical programs.
-Lacerta's expertise in AAV vector development, production, and application allows for the identification of novel capsid variants and supports a robust, scalable vector manufacturing platform.
-The team's extensive experience in gene therapy and clinical trials enhances its capacity to create targeted treatments for neurological and lysosomal storage disorders, aiming to improve patient outcomes in these challenging medical areas.
+Lacerta Therapeutics, Inc. is a clinical-stage gene therapy company based in Alachua, Florida, focused on developing innovative treatments for central nervous system and lysosomal storage diseases.
+Established in 2017, the company leverages a unique array of proprietary adeno-associated virus (AAV) vector technologies to advance its therapeutic programs.
+Lacerta Therapeutics is distinguished by its expertise in the development, production, and application of AAV vectors, utilizing proprietary capsid variants and a scalable vector manufacturing platform.
+The founders and team possess extensive experience in AAV gene therapy, contributing to the company's capabilities in basic vector development and clinical trial execution.
+Through these advancements, Lacerta Therapeutics aims to provide effective treatment options for patients suffering from neurological and lysosomal storage disorders.

 Myonexus Therapeutics